 Pearl has been coveted for centuries across different cultures and is known as the Queen of Gems for good reasons.
-For it is the only gemstone in the world with an organic origin.
-The oldest known pearl in the world is the “Abud Dhabi Pearl”, which archaeologists determined to be a Neolithic trade commodity from 5800-5600 BC, making it about 8000 years old.
+It is the only gemstone in the world with an organic origin.
+The oldest known pearl in the world is the “Abu Dhabi Pearl”, which archaeologists determined to be a Neolithic trade commodity from 5800-5600 BC, making it about 8000 years old.
 Other evidence suggested that pearls were used as gifts to the Chinese emperors since 2300 BC, while pearl powder was used in traditional Chinese medicine for various health benefits.
 On the other hand, the earliest pearl jewellery discovered dates back to 420 BC from a sarcophagus of a Persian princess.

 Modern symbolism